 Live in Rome but need to get out of the city?
 Visiting Italy and looking for memorable things to do?
 Check out 13 unique and unforgettable experiences to have in Italy!
 For an easy day trip from Rome and to experience village life, check out these hidden gems in Tuscia.

 Are you an ex-pat or student living in Rome?
 What are some things you wish you had known before moving to Rome?
-Leave in the comments!
+Let us know in the comments below!